marine-biomass-innovation/mbi-project/_project_partners/community-partners.md

 ## Bay of Islands

-The Bay of Islands is a mountainous region in Western Newfoundland with longstanding connection to Mi'kmaw culture.
+> **Indigenous Community Liaison:** Matthew Perrier The Bay of Islands is a mountainous region in Western Newfoundland with longstanding connection to Mi'kmaw culture.
 A sheltered bay with ample fishing opportunity and easy access to excellent inland hunting grounds has provided a safe haven and bounty for all those who have chosen to call the Bay of Islands home.

 ![Bay of Islands](/assets/img/BOI.png)